faziz/recipe/README.md

 # Recipe Exercise
 This exercise is to showcase Spring Boot enabled, dockerized application.

 # Code Structure
 Standard Spring MVC based class packaging
   - controller - contains RecipeController with single request handler to provide list of recipes.
   - model - contains model classes for the API, model classes strictly follow the structure of ingredients.json and recipes.json, the reason being I wanted to make use of Jackson libray to load Json data into POJOs.
   - repostiory - contains a single reposiotry class RecipeRepository, modeled to interact with backing data store, only over data comes from Json files.
   - service - contains a single service RecipeService, to provide recipes to the client.
+  - com.faisal.exercise.rezdy.RezdyApplicationLauncher is used for the entry point of the application.

 There are tests under src/test directory for controller, repository and service.